coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

 Faint transmutation; CL 3rd; Craft Wondrous Item, *pyrotechnics;* Price 5,400 gp;Weight 1 lb.

-**Eyes of Charming:** These two crystal lenses fit over the user's eyes.
+**Eyes of Charming:** These two crystal lenses fit over the user’s eyes.
-The wearer is able to use *charm person* (one target per round) merely by meeting a target's gaze.
+The wearer is able to use *charm person* (one target per round) merely by meeting a target’s gaze.
 Those failing a DC 16 Will save are *charmed* as per the spell.
 If the wearer has only one lens, the DC of the saving throw is reduced to 10.

 Moderate enchantment; CL 7th; Craft Wondrous Item, Heighten Spell, *charm person;* Price 56,000 gp for a pair.

-**Eyes of Doom:** These crystal lenses fit over the user's eyes, enabling him to cast *doom* upon those around him (one target per round) as a gaze attack, except that the wearer must take a standard action, and those merely looking at the wearer are not affected.
+**Eyes of Doom:** These crystal lenses fit over the user’s eyes, enabling him to cast *doom* upon those around him (one target per round) as a gaze attack, except that the wearer must take a standard action, and those merely looking at the wearer are not affected.
 Those failing a